kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 kubecostAggregator:
   env:
     # This interval defines how long the Aggregator spends ingesting ETL data
-    # from the federated store bucket into SQL tables, before cancelling its job
+    # from the federated store bucket into SQL tables, before exiting its job to
-    # to enter the derivation step.
+    # enter the derivation step.
 If set too low for large scale users, the
     # Aggregator may not have enough time to ingest all new data that exists in
     # the federated store bucket.
 If set too high, there will be a delay in data
     # between the Kubecost Agents and the Aggregator.